Shirra Benson

 Background

-Based in Owen Sound, she is an emerging artist whose work has been exhibited locally and in surrounding communities, including Meaford, Thornbury, Collingwood, Southampton, and Stratford.
+Her work has been exhibited in Owen Sound and throughout surrounding communities, including Meaford, Thornbury, Collingwood, Southampton, and Stratford.

 Nádúr